 The 17-year old pounced on Jonathan Bond’s parry of Mario Balotelli's late effort to tuck home his first for the club just minutes after coming on for his professional bow.

 "He's got a big smile on his face at the moment, I can tell you that," Platt told reporters after the game.

-It was a routine win for the Premier League champion, with Carlos Tevez and Gareth Barry giving City a two-goal lead at halftime, before Lopes' injury-time strike put the game beyond doubt for the Championship side.
+It was a routine win for the Premier League champions, with Carlos Tevez and Gareth Barry giving City a two-goal lead at half-time, before Lopes' injury-time strike put the game beyond doubt for the Championship side.